Hogs Rally After Export Demand Data

 Lean hog futures finished the Thursday trade with $1.50 to $3.12 gains.
 December led the way having closed up by 4.45% and tightened the discount to Feb to $2.95.
 The National Average Afternoon Base Hog price was $68.49 after a 33 cent drop for Thursday.
 The CME Lean Hog Index on 10/31 was $76.94, down by 19 cents.

 Export Sales data had 31,119 MT of pork sold during the week that ended 10/26.
 That was a 4-wk high led by sales to Mexico and South Korea.
-USDA reported 28,822 MT of pork was shipped during the week for a yearly total of 1.29 MMT.
+USDA reported 28,822 MT of pork was shipped during the week for a year to date total of 1.29 MMT.

 Pork cutout futures settled the trading session with 2% gains of $1.70.
 USDA’s National Pork Carcass Cutout Value from Thursday afternoon was 91 cents higher at $87.41.
 Federally Inspected hog slaughter was shown at 1.931 million head for the week through Thursday.
 That is down 10k from last week and 14k from the same week last year.